compomics/moFF/README.md

 ## Sample data  ##

-The  *f1_folder* contains a resultset for 3 runs of the CPTAC study 6 (Paulovich, MCP Proteomics, 2010).
+The  *sample_folder* contains a resultset for 3 runs of the CPTAC study 6 (Paulovich, MCP Proteomics, 2010).
 These MS2  peptides were identified by MASCOT.
 The [raw files]( https://goo.gl/ukbpCI) for this study are required to apply moFF to the sample data.

 ---